jappeace/jappeaceApplication/content/failing-in-haskell.md

 1. Preciseness, vague errors are bad.
 2. Locality, we need to know where errors come from.
 3. Recover ability, crashing shouldn't be the only option.
 4. Change ability, introduction of new error cases should not cause unhandled cases at runtime.

-We want all of these to make debugging easier.
+We want all these properties to make debugging easier.
 This allows you to solve complicated bugs within minutes.
-All we do is structuring the program in a way that it tells exactly what goes wrong, where and why.
+Effectively we structure the program in such a way that it tells what goes wrong, where and why.
 This isn't magic.
 It takes effort, but not magic at all.

 I'll describe how to achieve above properties with some